lkdrm/AdventOfCode-2015/README.md

 Happy coding and enjoy Advent of Code! 🎄✨

-**Start with Day 1 and work your way through!
+🚀**Start with Day 1 and work your way through!
 Each guide builds on previous concepts.** 🚀